-Soil content affects what type of plant grows.
-This class provides an orientation of the first year of college.
-The course is designed to enrich and equip students with college skills, knowledge, and resources to gain entry and be successful through the academic, social, and emotional challenges of college transition so that the healthiest growth can occur.
+This class provides an orientation to the first year of college.
+The course is designed to enrich and equip students with college skills, knowledge, and resources to gain entry and be successful through the academic, social, and emotional challenges of college transition, so that the healthiest growth can occur.
 The course offers presenters from college offices as well as supporting agencies to provide overviews of their services and resources.
 College terminology, calendars, and handbooks are reviewed in the course.